Preschool: Children of the Land 9:00 a.m. – 11:00 a.m.

 Description: Explore the basic geography, biology, and ecology of wetlands in Hawaii.
 Discover the native Hawaiian endangered waterbirds and many migratory birds that depend on healthy wetland habitats.
 Wetlands are severely threatened today but there are many ways we can all help to protect them.

-Program Site: Honouliuli National Wildlife Refuge (Ewa) *Currently taking reservations for Fall 2016 at Honouliuli; dates ONLY available from September-December 2016.
+Program Site: Honouliuli National Wildlife Refuge (Ewa) (Dates ONLY available from September to mid-January)

 Key Concepts: Plants and animals that dispersed to Hawaii on the wind, the waves, or via birds are called native.
 Native species that evolved to become unique are called endemic.
 Plants and animals that arrived with people are introduced.
 Endemic waterbirds are vulnerable to predation by introduced species and habitat loss.
 Plants and animals in the wetland have undergone adaptations that help them survive in this environment.
 They form a complex, interdependent food web within the wetlands.
 The health of a wetland is dependent on the quality of its watershed.